This post may contain affiliate links. Please read our disclosure policy.

 - Consider adding diced red bell pepper for added color (and texture).

-- Add extra Tabasco sauce or finely chopped jalapeños for more heat.
+- Add extra Tabasco sauce or finely chopped jalapenos for an extra kick of heat.

 - For a seafood medley, mix in 1/2 pound of cooked, chopped shrimp or scallops along with the crab meat.